USS McCormick

 USS McCormick (DD-223/AG-118) was a Clemson-class destroyer in the United States Navy during World War II.
-She was named for Lieutenant, junior grade Alexander McCormick, Jr.
+She was named for Lieutenant, junior grade Alexander McCormick Jr.

 Construction and commissioning

 McCormick was laid down 11 August 1919 by William Cramp & Sons; launched 14 February 1920; sponsored by Miss Katherine McCormick, sister of Lieutenant (jg.)
-McCormick; and commissioned 30 August 1920, Lieutenant Commander Louis C. Scheibla in command..
+McCormick; and commissioned 30 August 1920.

 Service history

 Following shakedown, McCormick served a year with Destroyer Squadron 5, Pacific Fleet.
 She then returned to the United States East Coast for deployment with Destroyer Detachment, U. S. Naval Forces in European Waters.
 There she served in a quasi-diplomatic capacity in the eastern Mediterranean until the spring of 1924, after successful negotiations for a peace treaty between the Allies and Turkey.

 The following year, she was assigned to the Asiatic Fleet.
 Operating from Cavite, she served as flagship for DesDiv 39, later 14, in support of the Yangtze River Patrol and South China Patrol until 1932.
 On 15 March she was ordered back to the United States and home ported at San Diego, where she decommissioned 14 October 1938.